 Thank you for your interest in the Northern California Department of Corrections and Rehabilitation Consortium's (NCDCRC) internship program.
-The NCDCRC offers a 12-month pre-doctoral internship of at least 2000 hours in Health Service Psychology with a broad range of clinical experiences with a diverse patient population.
-Clinical practice is carried out within one of the challenging and exciting prison settings belonging to California Department of Corrections and Rehabilitation (CDRC).
-NCDCRC training programs are found at the following site(s): California State Prison - Sacramento, Valley State Prison, and California Men's Colony.
+The NCDCRC offers a 12-month pre-doctoral internship of at least 2000 hours in Health Service Psychology providing a broad range of clinical experiences with a diverse patient population.
+Clinical practice is carried out within one of the challenging and exciting prison settings belonging to California Department of Corrections and Rehabilitation (CDCR).
+NCDCRC training programs are found at the following sites: California State Prison - Sacramento, Valley State Prison, California Medical Facility, California Healthcare Facility, Salinas Valley State Prison and California Men's Colony.
 As an intern at one of these sites, you are afforded the opportunity to provide individual and group therapy, crisis intervention, and to perform suicide risk and other evaluations.
-You will work as a clinician on an interdisciplinary team, and you will be instructed in and guided through the usage of our state-of-the-art electronic health record system.
+You will work as a clinician on an interdisciplinary team, and you will be instructed in and guided through the usage of our state-ofthe-art electronic health record system.
 In addition, you will receive weekly on-site didactic trainings or Consortium-wide trainings, where you will be able to interact with interns from other sites.
 You will participate in clinical training sponsored by the statewide Training Unit of CDCR.
 Here, you will have the opportunity of learning from experts in diverse areas of psychology and exchanging ideas with peers and subject matter experts and members of the professional community.
 This program has adopted the Practitioner-Scholar Model, which strives to promote a breadth of experience to our trainees, in order to develop a diverse group of well-rounded, competent, entry-level clinicians prepared to work both inside and outside of the correctional system.